dzbeck/attack_to_cve/updated-methodology.md

 > Yokogawa STARDOM Controllers FCJ, *--snip--* The web application improperly protects credentials which could allow an attacker to obtain credentials for remote access to controllers.

+**XXX This example appears above also - need to edit both so they work together XXX**

 To find the VID, start by identifying the vulnerability type.
 For CVE-2018-17900, the vulnerability is a credential management issue.
 Looking through the list of vulnerability types in the methodology, the "General Credential Management Errors" vulnerability type appears to be the most appropriate.
 Using one of the lower-level credential management vulnerability types is preferable but the CVE record does not provide the level of detail needed to do so.

 The ”General Credential Management Errors” vulnerability type maps to [T1552](https://attack.mitre.org/techniques/T1552) (Unsecured Credentials) for the primary impact and [T1078](https://attack.mitre.org/techniques/T1078) (Valid Accounts) for the secondary impact.
 These mappings follow the description in the CVE record.  “improperly protects credentials which could allow an attacker to obtain credentials” matches T1552 and “for remote access to controllers” matches T1078.